 Students sign into a secure site for their course and follow weekly outlines of presentations, assignments and discussions.

-Each week's pre-recorded presentation can be viewed at a time that fits the student's weekly schedule.
+Each week's pre-recorded presentations can be viewed at a time that fits the student's weekly schedule.
 Presentations can also be paused and replayed as needed.

 Students also are given weekly readings applicable to the course topic.